Article I: Responsibilities of the Senate

 All funds allocated by the Senate shall remain in the ASRMC account until they are expended on the items for which they were allocated.

-No clubs may withdraw funds from ASRMC's account for the purpose of placing in an outside account.
+No clubs or organizations may withdraw funds from ASRMC's account for the purpose of placing in an outside account.

 - A: Each member of the Senate shall receive an honorarium for serving office.
 Honorariums are not considered payment for services and therefore should not be related to an individual's performance in comparison with other officers.
-The Senate shall have the power to withhold honorariums for failure to perform the duties of the office as described in Articles II, III, and IV of the constitution.
-The ASRMC President, with the approval of the Senate, shall have the powers to withhold honorariums of the publication editor.
-The Dean of Students, with the approval of the senate, shall have the power to withhold the President's honorarium.
+The Senate shall have the power to withhold honorariums for failure to perform the duties of the office as described in Articles II through VII of the constitution.
+The ASRMC President, with the approval of the Senate, shall have the powers to withhold honorariums of the publications editor.
+The Dean of Students, with the approval of the Senate, shall have the power to withhold the President's honorarium.

 - B: The following honorariums shall be distributed at the end of each semester as follows: